Christian-History.org does not receive any personally identifiable information from the search bar below.

 Diet of Worms: the name sounds so strange to English-speaking ears that it seems to be a joke.
 It's not.

-A diet is a formal conference of princes.
+A diet, pronounce dee-et with emphasis on the second syllable, is a formal conference of princes.
 Newly elected German king and now emperor of all Europe, Charles V, convened a diet in the German town of Worms on January 28, 1521.
-It's primary concern was not Martin Luther, but the popular, rebellious monk—and prodigious author— would have to be addressed.
+Its primary concern was not Martin Luther, but the popular, rebellious monk—and prodigious author— would have to be addressed.

 Pope Leo X had just issued the final ban on Luther—ending his allotted time for repentance—on January 3, and the Diet of Worms opened with a papal brief requesting Charles V to do his duty, arrest Luther, and stamp out the Lutheran heresy.
 In fact, the two papal representatives, and in particular Jerome Aleander, informed the Germans that: